tonnykwon/blog/_machine/2019-05-28-Principal Coordinate Analysis.md

 ## Principal Coordinate Analysis

 Principal Coordinate Analysis is one of the methods of multidimensional scaling.
-As its name refers, it visualizes data based on its coordinate between data points.
+As its name refers, it visualizes data based on its coordinate distance between data points.
 Let's say we are to plot the high dimensional points $$x$$ into the low dimensional points $$y$$.
 And we want the distance between data points in low dimensions reflects those in high dimensions.
 We are using distance function:

 $$ D^{(2)}_{ij}(x) = (x_i - x_j)^T(x_i - x_j)$$